vincentrussell/json-data-generator/README.md

 **Bugs:**

-- random function now supports a format
+- random double function now supports a format
+- index values can be reset to their starting point with resetIndex function

 ## [1.8](https://github.com/vincentrussell/json-data-generator/tree/json-data-generator-1.8) (2018-12-01)